Thepnathi/temporal-network-visualisation/README.md

 * Dynamic node circle and text size - Consider the size of the nodes and vertices depending on how large the graph is going to be
 * Dynamic vertex size
 * Dynamic time slider
+* Extra add zoom
+* Extra add circle to each node

 ## D3 Graph Network Examples